unlock-protocol/docs/docs/Basics/our-github-workflow.md

 ## Projects and Milestones

 Our code is organized into [projects](https://github.com/unlock-protocol/unlock/projects) which are roughly mapped by directories inside our mono-repo.
 Projects do not have end dates but they have [milestones](https://github.com/unlock-protocol/unlock/milestones), which are ways to determine progress on our goals.
-The milestones are units \(and sub-units\) of our [roadmap](https://github.com/unlock-protocol/unlock/wiki/Roadmap).
-For example, [version 1 is a milestone](https://github.com/unlock-protocol/unlock/milestone/2).
+The milestones are units \(and sub-units\) of our [roadmap](../governance/roadmap).

 We use 2 weeks sprints to work on "Epics".
 A Epic is a group of related tasks, such as "User Accounts" or "Integration Tests".
 The Epics are defined based on user stories for the milestone.
 A cycle is a set of 3 consecutive 2 weeks sprints.
 The first 2 sprints are dedicated to implementing features toward a release, while the 3rd sprint is dedicated to backlogs and scheduling \(post-mortem for the cycle and planification of the next cycle\).